2p990i9hpral/LingQ_Add-On/README.md

     *   Download known and unknown words and phrases from the LingQ interface in CSV format.
 *   **Workflow Enhancements:**
     *   Keyboard controls for common tasks such as marking words as known, enabling/disabling full screen for video, moving video time, or copying selected vocab.
-    *   Optional automatic lesson completion upon audio or video completion.
+    *   Optional automatic lesson completion upon audio/video completion.
     *   Improved sentence focus ensures sentence being played is automatically moved to the center of the screen.
     *   Reset course to first position button.
     *   Known words indicator on the library page with percentage detail.